“[I]t is clear that one who is skilled in politics needs to know in some way the things that concern the soul.”

 Learning doesn’t end at the classroom door

-The Department of Government and International Studies is stocked with talented faculty members who are widely published and recognized experts in their particular fields of study, including one who served as a member of the President’s Council on Bioethics, is executive editor of the scholarly quarterly Perspectives on Political Science, and has authored or edited 14 books.
-Others have studied abroad in and written often about Latin America, Asia, Eastern and Western Europe, and other parts of the world.
-Professors in the government department have been elected Faculty Member of the Year by our students five times in the last decade.
+The Department of Government and International Studies is stocked with talented faculty members who are widely published and recognized experts in their particular fields of study, including a professor who served as a member of the President’s Council on Bioethics, is executive editor of the scholarly quarterly Perspectives on Political Science, and has authored or edited 14 books.
+Others have studied abroad and written about Latin America, Asia, Eastern and Western Europe.
+Professors in the Department of Government have also been elected Faculty Member of the Year by students.

 What can a Berry degree do for you?

-With a degree in hand from the Department of Government and International Studies, your opportunities are limited only by your vision of your own future.
 If you wish to continue your education after earning your Berry degree, prepare to follow in the footsteps of past graduates who have won the prestigious Carl Albert Fellowship for congressional studies at the University of Oklahoma and who now teach at Washington and Lee University and the University of West Florida.
 Others have won fellowships to study political philosophy at Fordham University, Georgetown University, Baylor University, the University of Virginia and Claremont Graduate School; public policy at Michigan State University; American politics at the University of Virginia, the University of Georgia, Virginia Polytechnic Institute and Emory University; and international studies at Georgetown, the University of Iowa, Syracuse University and Tulane University.
-Many of our graduates have gone on to excel in a wide variety of law schools, sometimes with prestigious scholarships from schools such as Vanderbilt and Emory.
-They also manage political campaigns, get elected to office, serve as district attorneys and judges, work at “Inside the Beltway” think tanks and as policy analysts for government agencies such as the President’s Council on Bioethics, hold high-level management positions in multinational corporations, and flourish in various other fields such as foreign service and journalism.
+Many of our graduates have gone on to excel in law school, sometimes with prestigious scholarships from schools such as Vanderbilt University and Emory.
+They also manage political campaigns, get elected to office, serve as district attorneys and judges, work at “Inside the Beltway” think tanks and as policy analysts for government agencies such as the Center for Disease Control, hold high-level management positions in multinational corporations, and flourish in fields such as foreign service and journalism.
 Some also serve as city managers and regional planners and work with the federal government after receiving advanced degrees from leading schools of public administration.